luster-io/impulse-docs/introduction.md

-  Luster Physics is a library for building dynamic physics based interactions, specifically for mobile.
+  Impulse is a library for building dynamic physics based interactions, with a focus on mobile web.

 How is this different from jquery animate, velocity.js, etc?
 ---------------------------------------------------------